giodueck/factorio-computing/horizon/doc/machine-language.md

 - 9: or
 - a: not
 - b: xor
-- c*: bcat (concatenate a byte to the end of a register's value, useful to input longer immediates)
+- c: bcat (concatenate a byte to the end of a register's value, useful to input longer immediates)
-- d*: hcat (concatenate a half word to the end of a register)
+- d: hcat (concatenate a half word to the end of a register)

 ## ALU Operations with condition flags: 0x1
 - 0: adds